Learn How to Start an Essay Effectively

-However, make sure to not bombard the reader with extra information at this stage.
+However, make sure not to bombard the reader with extra information at this stage.
 You don’t want them to get overwhelmed with excess information and stop reading further.

 Just give enough information to familiarise them with the whole idea of making it easier to understand.
 When you look for information on your topic, only use credible and authentic sources.
-Performing an exhaustive research before beginning writing is an inevitable part of the essay writing process.
+Performing exhaustive research before beginning writing is an inevitable part of the essay writing process.

 The last component of an essay introduction is a thesis statement.
 The thesis statement summarizes the entire concept and states the main objective of the essay.

 A thesis statement should be arguable and not based on facts that the reader already believes in.
-Your teacher wants to read something interesting and engaging and the only way to do that is to provide them with some new and arguable information.
+Your teacher wants to read something interesting and engaging, and the only way to do that is to provide them with some new and arguable information.

 A good thesis statement is arguable, defendable, as well as informative.
 You can learn more about writing a thesis statement along with examples.